Biofuel groups testify in support of a strong RFS @BiodieselMag

 The American Coalition for Ethanol is encouraging the EPA to revise its RFS proposal to support the statute and the nation’s decarbonization goals.

-Testimony offered bye Brian Jennings, CEO of ACE, highlights how refiners lull EPA into helping them escape their legal responsibility to blend increasing volumes of renewable fuel.
+Testimony offered by Brian Jennings, CEO of ACE, highlights how refiners lull EPA into helping them escape their legal responsibility to blend increasing volumes of renewable fuel.
 When viewed in isolation, certain provisions in the proposal are a positive shift away from EPA’s prior mismanagement of the RFS, but the proposal in totality neglects to emphasize the role grain-based ethanol can play in helping meet the administration’s decarbonization goals, according to ACE.

 ACE also applauded EPA’s proposed a statutory 15 billion gallons for 2022 and the agency’s plan to remedy the 500 million gallons in remanded volume by the DC Circuit Court in 2017.
 However, ACE strongly opposes EPA’s proposal to retroactively waive 2020 volumes and reduce 2021 volumes.
 As currently drafted, the proposal does not guarantee 15 billion gallons of low carbon ethanol will be used in 2022, the group said.